Sai-Santhosh/MLOPS_Breast_Cancer/README.md

 ![Project Banner](https://via.placeholder.com/1200x300.png?text=Breast+Cancer+Classification+and+MLOps+Deployment)

 A machine learning project to classify breast cancer using the Wisconsin Breast Cancer Diagnostic dataset, complete with an end-to-end MLOps deployment on AWS.
+This project covers the entire lifecycle from data ingestion to model deployment.

 ---